-Under Wollongong Local Environmental Plan 2009 (Amendment No. 55), the subject Property is zoned part R2 Low Density Residential and part RU2 Rural Landscape.
+Under Wollongong Local Environmental Plan 2009 (Amendment No. 55), the subject Property is zoned part R2 Low Density Residential, part RE1 Public Recreation and part RU2 Rural Landscape.

-Various Transmission Easements also affect this Property, however, for the purposes of this report and proposed acquisition, those interests are not identified for acquisition.
+Various Transmission Easements and Pipeline Easements also affect this Property, however, for the purposes of this report and proposed acquisition, those interests are not identified for acquisition.
+The RE1 Public Recreation zoned portion of the Property is located within the Transmission Easement.